 For obvious reasons, the aggregated sites will render long lists of results from your search terms.
 You will want to be as specific as possible when searching to narrow down the findings.
 Enter not only your skill but sub-skill, not only your town but actual zip code to begin with to keep results more specific.

-The job search engines will also deliver a great deal of duplicate job postings.
-If a role is posted on three different sites (company, job board and recruiter), you are likely to get all three results from your search.
+The job search engines will also deliver plenty of duplicate job postings.
+If a role is posted on three different sites (company, job board, and recruiter), you are likely to get all three results from your search.
 Be aware of this and do not apply for the same job three times as it will not do you any favors.

-Started out back in 2004 and was the trailblazer for all job search engines and is still the largest.
-Indeed keeps expanding globally and is now available in 19 different country specific versions.
+- Indeed: Started out back in 2004 and was the trailblazer for all job search engines and is still the largest.
+Indeed keeps expanding globally and is now available in 19 different country-specific versions.

-Close runner up to Indeed and definitely the great contender.
-It looks and feels just like Indeed but SimplyHired has more add-on applications that connects you to social media for easy sharing and research on the jobs you find.
+- SimplyHired: Close runner-up to Indeed and definitely the great contender.
+It looks and feels just like Indeed but SimplyHired has more add-on applications that connect you to social media for easy sharing and research on the jobs you find.
 Available in 17 countries worldwide.

-The biggest German language aggregator which is very useful for central European job opportunities.
+- JobRobot: The biggest German-language aggregator which is very useful for central European job opportunities.

-What is your favourite job board and why?
+What is your favorite job board and why?